Date: 17-21 July 2023

 The school’s contents will cover the following topics:

-Astronomy for sustainable development
+- Astronomy for Education

 Fees & Funding

-- Morning coffee during the lecture days
+- Morning coffee during lecture days

 - Lunch at the school venue